 In the first two years of Acute Medicine Training, trainees will be required to train in ultrasound (towards FAMUS accreditation) alongside a chosen sub-specialty skill.
 Trainees will be timetabled for 1-day per week (2 sessions) towards this; this time should also be used towards completing a quality improvement project.

-In terms of choosing a procedure as a Special Skill, continued exposure to and practise of a procedural skill is the only way to maintain continued competence in that procedure.
-It is therefore essential that the trainee takes into consideration the which procedural skill will be most likely in demand by the health service once training is completed.
+In terms of choosing a procedure as a sub-specialty skill, trainees must have ongoing exposure to the procedural skill to maintain continued their competence.
+It is therefore essential that the trainee takes into consideration the technical or procedural skill that will most likely in demand by the health service once training is completed.

-Examples of the procedural skills, qualifications, specialty interests and level of research involvement that a trainee may wish to acquire are detailed here.
-This may be after appointment at a competitive interview to another post/specialty and /or may be part of Out of Programme Experience or Training.
+Examples of the procedural skills, qualifications, specialty interests and level of research involvement that a trainee may wish to acquire are detailed in the link at the bottom of this page.

 This list is not intended to be exhaustive and if trainees wish to pursue another specialist skill they should apply to the JRCPTB as early as possible in their training programme for this to be approved.